gdueck/xmlToJava/README.md

 * This example would also work if the root element was discarded, making the map element into the root.
 ### User-defined simple class
-Any class can be placed in the simple category by adding a `valueOf` factor method.
+Any class can be placed in the simple category by adding a `valueOf` factory method.
 All wrapper classes have such a method.
-All primitive classes are promoted to their wrapper so they will behave as Simple. finally, String is a special case that is automatically provided with a custom wrapper.

 Here is an example of a Vector class treated as a simple class.
 ```java